 We aim to offer our clients an efficient and effective service.
 During the course of the matter if there is any aspect about which you are concerned or require clarification, then please raise it with me with a view to the matter being resolved quickly.
-If you are unwilling to do this or simply feel you would prefer to raise the matter with someone else, then you should write to Emma Roberts, who is the firm’s Compliance Manager at Hine Solicitors, 17 East Common Gerrards Cross Bucks SL9 7AF.
+If you are unwilling to do this or simply feel you would prefer to raise the matter with someone else, then you should write to Emma Roberts, who is the firm’s Compliance Officer at Hine Solicitors, 17 East Common Gerrards Cross Bucks SL9 7AF.

 The firm has a Complaints Procedure, which is available on request, and which will be sent to you should you make a complaint.
 Your complaint may relate to the way in which your matter is being handled or an invoice that we raise.
 In the case of a complaint about an invoice, there may be the right to object to the invoice by applying to the Court for an assessment under Part 111 of the Solicitors Act 1974.
 However, if all or part of an invoice remains unpaid, we may be entitled to charge interest on the amount outstanding.

 If you remain dissatisfied at the end of our complaints process, you would then be at liberty to contact the Legal Ombudsman whose contact details are set out below:

 The Legal Ombudsman

 The Legal Ombudsman is the statutory body with whom you may pursue your complaint once we have discharged our professional obligation to try to resolve it.
 The time limit for you to make a complaint to the Legal Ombudsman is within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.

 You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.